Jdickson96/Sparta-Global-Training-Code/README.md

 # Sparta Global: Training Code
 Code Created During The Sparta Global Training Program

-## Hello World
-This was a Hello world at one point but I have changed it because I don't think a Hello World file is worth saving.
-It is currently a piece of code that I am working on in my free time to practice C#.
-I will add further details when I add more to the code.

 ## Time Of Day NUnit Testing
 The code below takes an int that represents the current time and based on its value returns a message in the console.
 This code doesn't account for any value out of the 0-24 number range, including negative values.
 With the way the code is written, there are multiple different edge conditions (dealt with here via the use of a sequence of operators as well as a catch all else condition.